DANNYDEE93/Deployment4/README.md

 * Use **sudo chmod 777 default** to give permissions to write into file

-**First change the port from 80 to 5000 to use this in another browser to deploy my web application :** server {
+**First change the port from 80 to 5000 so that HTTP requests can be heard on port 5000 through the Nginx reverse proxy server and Flask can be utilized for Gunicorn to deploy application:** server {
 listen 5000 default_server;
 listen [::]:5000 default_server;

-**Now scroll down to where you see “location” and replace with the text below:** location / {
+**Now scroll down to where you see “location” and replace with the text below so that requests are forwarded to port 8000 for the Gunicorn proxy server  :** location / {
 proxy_pass http://127.0.0.1:8000;
 proxy_set_header Host $host;